dvsa/cvs-svc-enquiry/README.md

 The application runs on port `:3001` by default when no stage is provided.

+Serverless is used for local development, to get started after running `nvm use && npm i`.
+You will need to initialize the external dependencies loaded as submodules, please refer to the [External dependencies](#external-dependencies) section.
+Once the SQL database has been populated with liquibase, you can run `npm run start:dev`.

+Docker container might fail to boot, should it happen, delete the Docker container and rerun the `start:dev` script.

 ### Environments

 We use `NODE_ENV` environment variable to set multi-stage builds (region, stages) with the help of dotenv through npm scripts to load the relevant `.env.<NODE_ENV>` file from `./config` folder into the `serverless.yml` file as we don't rely on serverless for deployment.